erikc5000/island-time/docs/basics/durations.md

 ## Single Unit Durations

-Island Time provides inline classes representing each individual duration unit, backed by either a `Long` or `Int` -- such as `IntYears`, `IntHours`, or `LongNanoseconds`.
+Island Time provides [inline classes](https://kotlinlang.org/docs/reference/inline-classes.html) representing each individual duration unit, backed by either a `Long` or `Int` &mdash; such as `IntYears`, `IntHours`, or `LongNanoseconds`.
 This allows the precision of each quantity to be maintained, avoids ambiguitity regarding the meaning of a day (ie. conceptual vs. 24 hours), and is quite efficient as well.
 When adding or subtracting quantities in mixed units, precision is increased automatically as needed.
 For example:

 ```kotlin
 // The minimum necessary unit granularity is preserved when